On June 30, 2020, the Administration published the Spring 2020 regulatory agenda.

 Unlawful Presence Rulemaking

 Proposed Rule Stage.
-Fall 2019 Agenda Target Date 09/00/2020.
+Spring 2020 Agenda Target Date: 03/00/2021.
+Was 09/00/2020 in the Fall 2019 Agenda.
 DHS/USCIS, RIN 1615-AC46.
-DHS/USCIS is publishing this item for the first time in the Fall 2019 regulatory agenda.
+DHS/USCIS published this item for the first time in the Fall 2019 regulatory agenda.
 It appears related to the agency's attempt to revise its unlawful presence policy via policy memo, which effort has been blocked in Federal court while litigation proceeds.
 See NAFSA's unlawful presence litigation page for background.
 As one element of the litigation involves the Administrative Procedures Act (APA), this proposed rule may be a tactic to resolve any APA issues by going through the public notice and comment rulemaking procedure.

 Tinkering with Duration of Status

-Establishing a Maximum Period of Authorized Stay for Students, Exchange Visitors, and Media Representatives.
+Establishing a Fixed Time Period of Admission and an Extension of Stay Procedure for Nonimmigrant Academic Students, Exchange Visitors, and Representatives of Foreign Information Media

 Abstract: U.S. Immigration and Customs Enforcement (ICE) will propose to modify the period of authorized stay for certain categories of nonimmigrants traveling to the United States from "duration of status" (D/S) and to replace such with a maximum period of authorized stay, and options for extensions, for each applicable visa category.